 Where Second Chances Save Lives

 This page is dedicated to Labrador Retrievers in need of a "Lifeboat."
-The dogs pictured here need your donations for help with surgery, medications or other medical ailments.
+The dogs pictured here are considered our hospice Labs and need your donations for help with surgery, medications or other medical ailments.

 Labrador Rescuers is a grass roots organization run by dedicated and caring volunteers.
 We count on generous people like you to send a Lifeboat to these wonderful companions of ours who just need a second chance at life.
 Won't you help us send a Lifeboat to one of the dogs pictured on this page?

 Lyla came to LR in 2018 not in great shape.
 She was brought to health and adopted by a long time LR foster.
 Due to unfortunate events Lyla at 14+ was returned to LR.
 Soon after arriving at her new foster, she had an enucleation appointment to remove her right eye.
 Once all healed up, she was able to find her groove.

 Lyla spends her days sleeping in, going on a walks and playing catch.
 She loves to nap/snore outside in the sun next to her fur bother.
 She is getting lots of love, snuggles and belly rubs.

 Because of Lyla's age, some noted separation anxiety, and responses to new stressors, it was decided that becoming a Life Boat was in her best interest.
 She will spend her days with her Mom, Dad, 2 human brothers and 3 fur siblings enjoying retirement to its fullest.

 Please consider donating to Labrador Rescuers on behalf of Lyla.

 Sweet Faith originally joined LR May 2019.
 She was in very bad shape and it took a lot of effort to get her stable.
 She was adopted and unfortunately Faith was returned to LR in May 2021 due to her medical needs and unforeseen circumstances.
 She went back to her original foster home.